ANNOUNCEMENTS

 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them.

-Call for Participants: "Investigating the Influence Industry in Elections" Mastercourse 18 - 30 April 2024
+[Closed] Call for Participants: "Investigating the Influence Industry in Elections" Mastercourse 18 - 30 April 2024

 Deadline 7 April 2024